 OPG has developed solid investor relationships and has a large investor base in the structured finance space for financing Ontario’s Fair Hydro Plan (OFHP) initiative.

-In fact, this first debt offering for the Fair Hydro Trust was priced at the lowest cost of financing in the Canadian energy sector.

 OPG is committed that the Fair Hydro Trust is managed in the most efficient and transparent way, and will publicly report on the Trust through its quarterly financial statements.
+OPG’s financial reports are also filed with the Ontario Securities Commission (OSC) and subject to OSC oversight.